Call Us Now

 • Treatment Options

 Education can be a great foundation for change.
 The more we learn, the more able we are to help ourselves and our loved ones in the most effective way.
-Visit our comprehensive Interactive Drug Guide to learn more.
+Visit our comprehensive Drug Categories and Classification Guide to learn more.

 We don’t punish, insult, or degrade people with cancer, heart disease, or diabetes.
 We treat them with the latest medications and evidence-based techniques.

 When they make positive progress, we share their joy.
-When their disease returns, we don’t blame them: we look at their treatment, lifestyle, and any other contributing factors to find out why the disease returned.
+When their condition returns, we don’t blame them: we look at their treatment, lifestyle, and any other contributing factors to find out why the condition returned.
 Then we adjust the treatment, support them to the best of our abilities, and help them find hope for a healthy future.

 The same should be true for people working to overcome addiction: we should treat them, support them, work to understand them, and do everything we can to help them.

-If one treatment approach is unsuccessful, we should try another.
-If they relapse – which is analogous to a chronic disease coming out of remission – our job should be to find out why.
-Then we should do everything we can to help them return to a state of health.
-The same way we do with people with other chronic, relapsing diseases or conditions.
+If one treatment approach is unsuccessful, it doesn’t mean another approach will be too.
+If you relapse – which is common with a chronic disease – our job is to find out why.
+Then we do everything we can to help you return to a state of health.